aiven/devportal/docs/products/redis/concepts/restricted-redis-commands.rst

 .. note::
     For enhanced security, certain admin commands are renamed.
-The renaming involves appending a suffix to the command name.
-This suffix is determined by the service configuration and is typically known only to our administrative team.
+Renaming involves appending a suffix to the command name, determined by the service configuration and typically known only to the administrative team.